dansmyers/IntroToCS/Labs/1-Writing_and_Running_Programs.md

 The program that receives your commands, interprets them, and launches new programs is called the *shell*.
 The default shell program on most Linux systems is called `bash`.

 The shell program prints a prompt for your commands, which typically identifies your current working directory.
-On Replit, my prompt looks like this:
+Your prompt should look like this:
 ```
-~/CMS120$
+@dansmyers ➜ /workspaces/codespaces-blank $
 ```
 The commands you type will appear to the right of the `$`.